Victor Cha: Publications

 Cha is the author of numerous articles, books, and other works on Asian security.

 He authored Alignment Despite Antagonism: The US-Korea-Japan Security Triangle (1999), which received the 2000 Ohira Book Prize.
 The book presented a new, alternative theory regarding Japan and South Korea's political alignment despite their historical animosity.
 Cha wrote this in response to previous research on the subject, which he felt focused too heavily on their respective historical antagonism.

 In 2005, Cha co-authored Nuclear North Korea: A Debate on Engagement Strategies with Professor David Kang of Dartmouth College and its Tuck School of Business.
 The co-authors presented their respective viewpoints on the best way to handle the Korean conflict, with Cha presenting a more "hawkish" approach and Kang presenting his more "dovish" arguments.

-Cha's published Beyond the Final Score: The Politics of Sport in Asia in 2009.
+Cha published Beyond the Final Score: The Politics of Sport in Asia in 2009.
 In 2012 he published a timely book on North Korea in the wake of Kim Jong-Il's death, The Impossible State: North Korea, Past and Future.
-Cha's most recent book on East Asian security was published in 2016, Powerplay: The Origins of the American Alliance System in Asia.
+Cha published a book on East Asian security in 2016, Powerplay: The Origins of the American Alliance System in Asia.
+His most recent book presents and analyses modern Korean history and was co-authored with Ramon Pacheco Pardo, Korea: A New History of South & North.

 He has published articles on international relations and East Asia in International Security, Foreign Affairs, Survival, Political Science Quarterly, International Studies Quarterly, Orbis, Armed Forces and Society, Journal of Peace Research, Security Dialogue, Australian Journal of International Affairs, Asian Survey, Journal of East Asian Studies, Asian Perspective, the Japanese Journal of Political Science and The Washington Post.

 Recent publications include "Winning Asia: An Untold American Foreign Policy Success" in the November/December 2007 issue of Foreign Affairs; "Beijing's Olympic-Sized Catch 22" in the Summer 2008 issue of the Washington Quarterly; and "Powerplay Origins of the U.S. Alliance System in Asia" in the Winter 2009/10 issue of International Security.